SynthX-Multi/DiscoMine-v2/Setup.md

 1. Go to **https://quaxly.com/**
 2. Log into your panel.
 3. Create a new **Node.js** server.
+4. Leave the server default configuration values as-is.
-4. Wait until the server has finished provisioning.
+5. Wait until the server has finished provisioning.

 Once the server is ready, continue to the next step.